petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-development-lifecycle/setting-up-automatic-deployment.md

 # Setting Up Automatic Deployment

-Kyle is able to begin developing and testing with Liferay Cloud, but he wants to be able to quickly deploy and test changes his repository first.
+Kyle is able to begin developing and testing with Liferay Cloud, but it's easier if he can test his changes immediately after deployment.

-Here, you'll configure a branch to automatically deploy newly pushed changes to your UAT environment.
+Here, you'll configure a branch to deploy newly pushed changes to your UAT environment automatically.

 ## Add the Configuration